Penn State alumna Ali Krieger settles in to a new life as a soccer broadcaster with ESPN

 Krieger spoke with The Inquirer about getting used to her new life as an analyst for ESPN, and to preview the star-studded NWSL playoffs that start this weekend.

-It’s been no surprise to people who’ve known Ali Krieger for a while that she’s made an easy move into broadcasting.
+It’s no surprise to people who’ve known Ali Krieger for a while that she’s made an easy move into broadcasting.

 After ending her playing days by winning last year’s NWSL championship with Gotham FC, the Penn State product (and current university trustee) started doing studio work with CBS.
 In March, ESPN hired her full time.
 On Sunday, she’ll be a studio analyst for ABC’s NWSL playoff quarterfinal doubleheader, with the Washington Spirit hosting Bay FC at 12:30 p.m. and Gotham hosting the Portland Thorns at 3 p.m.

-“You have about 20 seconds to really make your point and hit your opinion, but I’ve found it to be amazing, because I love just talking soccer anyway,” Krieger told The Inquirer.
+“You have about 20 seconds to really make your point and hit your opinion, but I’ve found it to be amazing because I love just talking soccer anyway,” Krieger told The Inquirer.
 “I think it’s an easier transition after I retired. … It’s such a different dynamic, not physically participating but just kind of analyzing and talking about it.
 I’m just getting used to it, and I’m getting better every time.”

-“You get thrown in front of the camera since day one, and you start to learn and do all that media training where you just get kind of used to it,” the now-40-year-old said.
+“You get thrown in front of the camera since Day 1, and you start to learn and do all that media training where you just get kind of used to it,” the now-40-year-old said.
 “I watch a lot of games too, so you get tidbits here and there.
 But I think it was always in the back of my mind that it would be a better fit.”

 » READ MORE: Former USWNT star, South Jersey native Carli Lloyd announces birth of her daughter

-Being in the spotlight has allowed her to take in the scale of her playing career, too: 2015 and 2019 World Cup titles with the U.S., that NWSL title with Gotham, and way back in 2008 becoming the first American to win a European club championship with Germany’s 1.
+Being in the spotlight has allowed her to take in the scale of her playing career, too: 2015 and 2019 World Cup titles with the U.S., that NWSL title with Gotham, and, way back in 2008, becoming the first American to win a European club championship with Germany’s 1.
 FFC Frankfurt.

 “I needed to kind of take some time away from the game a little bit,” Krieger said.
 “I felt like if I jumped into that right away, then I would have maybe burned out pretty quickly, and I think I just needed some time to do other things and be with my kids and prioritize myself.
 And kind of just look back and think about all the career moments that I had, and just kind of let that soak in and process what had just happened.”